AndrejsGrocs/backend-banking-asset-management/README.md

 You can find, edit and delete userdata and assets data separately.
-Assets Data nedd to be connected to the User Data by ID.
+Assets Data need to be connected to the User Data by ID.